 - Learning about DC Streetcar Testing and Operator Training,

 - And downloading our Map Your Route bike map.

 Safety Is Our Priority

-While construction of the H/Benning Line will soon conclude, construction on the Car Barn Training Center (CBTC) on the eastern end continues.
-The CBTC located at Benning Road and 26th Street NE, will handle storage and light maintenance of the vehicles and will also feature an educational and training facility for high school and college students.
-This area is an active construction zone so please follow these helpful safety tips:
+Construction is now underway at the Car Barn Training Center (CBTC) on the eastern end of the line, at Benning Road and 26th Street NE.
+The CBTC will handle storage and light maintenance of the vehicles and will also feature an educational and training facility for high school and college students.
+This area is an active construction zone, so please follow these helpful safety tips:

 - Be aware of activity as you approach construction zones.

 - Remove your earphones and pause your conversation.

 - Sign up to receive updates and download helpful safety tips here.

 DC Streetcar Safety Video